-Let’s talk about goals to boost social communication for adults with autism.
-The aim is to help you to understand, interpret and build social communication more successfully.
-Then you can finally represent yourself better and interact easier.
+Let’s talk about goals to boost social communication for adults that take a neurdiversity affirming approach.
+The aim is to help you interpret and build social communication with a greater understanding of specific neurodivergent communication styles.
+In this way, you can finally represent yourself better and interact easier.

-If you feel like you want to participate more effectively in your community, you might consider sessions with a speech pathologist as a solid start.
+If you’d like to participate more comfortably and effectively in your community, sessions with a speech pathologist can be a great starting point.

-Autism is a spectrum and no two people who have autism present with the same strengths or weaknesses.
-Therefore, our therapy goals will differ dramatically from person to person.
-We will always be mindful of your communication perspective and help you engage others more effectively.
+At Voice Science, we acknowledge the wide variety of communication styles for each neurotype.
+Therefore, social communication goals will differ dramatically from person to person.
+We’ll always be mindful of your communication perspective and help you engage others more authentically and effectively.

-We have broken down some areas that our team work in.
-This can help you work out if our service is a good fit for your needs.
+We have broken down some areas that our team works in.
+Keep reading to discover if our service is a good fit for your needs.

 Listening to Understand

-Sometimes sessions in social communication for adults with autism will need to target receptive language.
+Sometimes sessions in social communication for adults will need to target receptive language.

 Receptive language refers to a person’s ability to understand and comprehend language.
-Our team will help you work on your receptive language if your assessment identifies that you need more skill in this area.
+Our team will help you work on your receptive language if your assessment identifies that you may benefit from further support in this area.

-Without having a strong grasp on the comprehension of language correct use of expressive language can be very difficult.
-This in turn will make social language use near impossible.
+Without having a strong grasp on the comprehension of language, correct use of expressive language can be very difficult.
+This in turn will make social language even more challenging.